 - We are the only medical center in the country funded by the NCI Program Project Mechanism for esophageal cancer.

-- U.S. News & World Report ranks Penn Gastroenterology as the top in the Philadelphia region and among the best in the nation.
+- U.S. News & World Report ranks the Hospitals of the University of Pennsylvania/Penn Presbyterian among the best in the nation for Gastroenterology.

 Treatments and Services Offered by the GI Cancer Program